tanaos/cognitor/README.md

 docker compose up
 ```

-### 2️⃣ Log your first SLM call
+### 2️⃣ Log your first model call

-Use the [`cognitor` Python SDK](https://github.com/tanaos/cognitor-py) to log your SLM calls and start monitoring your model's performance.
+Use the [`cognitor` Python SDK](https://github.com/tanaos/cognitor-py) to log inference calls and start monitoring the performance of your self-hosted SLM or LLM application.

 ```bash
 pip install cognitor